Meskheti

 Discover Terroir

 Here, vineyards thrive at elevations ranging from 900 to 1,700 meters above sea level, defying conventional expectations.
-The undulating hills and valleys that define this picturesque landscape are adorned with vineyards that cascade down stone-walled terrace vineyards, referred to locally as "Oroki" and "Sakve."
+The undulating hills and valleys that define this picturesque landscape are adorned with vineyards that cascade down stone-walled terraces, referred to locally as "Oroki" and "Sakve."
 These terraces, some of which can be impressively multi-tiered, contribute to the region's distinctive charm and heritage.

 To the left of the Mtkvari River and in areas such as Potskhovi and Kobliani, vineyards sprawl across south, south-east, and south-west-facing slopes, known as the "zvare."
 This region enjoys extended hours of sunlight, encouraging vines to awaken earlier in the year and nurture grapes with high sugar content.
 On the contrary, the terraces along the right bank of the river, aptly known as "the shadowy zone," offer a different character to the landscape.